raoliver/CS50x/README.md

 # CS50x

-This is a repo to submit files of Harvard's CS50x class.
+This is my repo of files used for Harvard's CS50x class.
+Problems are broken up by psets and associated files are in the folders for each assignment.